-Ina joined the Building Tectonics Team almost five years ago as a Design Technologist.
-Having an Interior Design degree background, she was always fascinated by buildings and architecture but it wasn’t until she started to work here, she discovered the back stage of this wonderful creative process.
+Ina joined the Building Tectonics Architectural Practice team almost five years ago as a Design Technologist.
+Having an Interior Design degree background, she was always fascinated by buildings and architecture.
+However, it wasn’t until she started to work at Building Tectonics that she discovered the back stage of this wonderful creative process.

 Due to her colleagues’ patience and professionalism, she has learned to redesign client’s houses; to undertake the technical part of projects such as Building Regulation drawings and how to deal with the planning applications.
 Ina’s favourite part of the job is to design people houses, to create new space and to bring life to them.

 • Nature – this is the most amazing ‘architect’ as everything is perfect – shapes, colours, sounds, etc.